Create a Color Scheme

 All that's left is to setup the colors.
 The best way to do that is live, inside of Firefox.
 We'll be doing this with the help of Firefox's built-in Browser Toolbox.
 You can close the theme files.
 And Start (Restart) Firefox to continue.

-- In Firefox, go to the about:config page and make sure your theme (example:
+- In Firefox, go to the about:config page and enable your color-scheme (example:

-ctrl+shift+alt+I - By default, you will be on the
+ctrl+shift+alt+I - By default, it may be on the

 InspectorTab.
 Go to theStyle Editortab. - In

-Style Editor, Use the search bar to find yourffu-colorscheme.cssfile. - The colorscheme files are alphabetical order.
-"YourName" should be at the top of your file.
+Style Editor, Use the search bar to find yourffu-colorscheme.cssfile. - The color schemes all have the same name but "YourName" should be at the top of your file.

 Fine-tuning Appearances (optional)